Updated 2026small-breed guide

 Size Appropriateness

-The Shiba Inu at 17-23 lbs needs products specifically sized for their small frame.
-We only recommend products available in the correct size range.
+The Shiba Inu at 17-23 lbs needs products sized for their small frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 3